Buying an electric vehicle

 See your savings

-Oregon: Thanks to years of hard work by Forth and our partners, Oregon now has a purchase rebate for new all-electric and plug-in hybrid vehicles and an additional $2,500 for lower-income drivers to buy new or used electric cars.
-Any purchase made after January 1, 2018 should be eligible for the rebate, with three important caveats:
+Oregon: Thanks to years of hard work by Forth and our partners, Oregon now has a purchase rebate of up to $2,500 for new all-electric and plug-in hybrid vehicles and an additional $2,500 for lower-income drivers to buy new or used electric cars.
+On August 2, 2018 the Oregon Supreme Court unanimously ruled against a lawsuit challenging how the program is funded, which will allow the Clean Vehicle Rebate Program to move forward.
+The Department of Environmental Quality will be working quickly to streamline the rebate system.

 For more information and to stay up to date on the rebate application process, sign up for our newsletter below and subscribe to updates directly from DEQ’s website.